- Foreign Study

 Back to Top Nav

-Linette Park is a Ph.D.
-Candidate with the Culture and Theory Program at the University of California, Irvine where she has also pursued emphases in Critical Theory, as well as Law, Culture, and Society.
-She was the recipient of the 2017-2018 Michael and Stacey Koehn Endowed Research Award in Critical Theory.
-Her dissertation, At the Edge of Abolition: Violence and Imagination in the History of California Lynch Law, examines the present day "lynching arrests" by interrogating the historical, political, and psychosocial formations of violence that inextricably bind these arrests to the longue durée of racial slavery and segregation in the United States.
-Her work thus concentrates on the structural paradigm that positions policing, lynching, and racial violence closely and continuously together throughout slavery's afterlife.
-Ms. Park holds a Master's from the Critical Studies Department at the California Institute of the Arts, and a Bachelor's in Studio Art from the University of California, Los Angeles.
+Dr. Linette Park is the Thurgood Marshall Postdoctoral Fellow in the African and African American Studies Program at Dartmouth College.
+She received her Ph.D. in the Culture and Theory Program with emphases in Critical Theory and Law, Culture, and Society at the University of California, Irvine.
+There, she received the 2017-2018 Michael and Stacey Koehn Endowed Research Award in Critical Theory.
+Additionally, Dr. Park has received the 2019-2020 University of California-New Center for Psychoanalysis Interdisciplinary Hayman Fellowship for her research on anti-black racism, policing, and imprisonment.
+She is currently preparing her first book monograph, At the Edge of Abolition: Violence and Imagination in the History of California Lynch Law, which examines the present day "lynching arrests" by interrogating the historical, political, and psychosocial formations of violence that inextricably bind these arrests to the afterlife of racial slavery, lynching, and segregation in the United States.
+Dr. Park also holds a Master's from the Critical Studies Department at the California Institute of the Arts, and a Bachelor's in Studio Art from the University of California, Los Angeles.

 Co-editor, introduction and interview: "Poetics Against" Notes from the Managing Editor" Haunt Journal of Art 5 (2018), available http://hauntjournal.org/volume-5/.